 Now as an older book, science has of course continued marching on, and scientists have re-evaluated certain fossils in the intervening time.
 As a result, the Megarachne illustrated on page 19 now represents an outdated interpretation of the creature.
 Once thought of as a sort of proto-spider, recent research indicates it belongs to the Eurypterids, or sea scoprion clade, instead.
 Bonner herself noted she appreciated the chance to update this illustration in particular with the release of the compilation book When Fish Got Feet, When Bugs Were Big, and When Dinos Dawned.
 Even if there was no update, I still wouldn’t fault her for what she couldn’t have known.
 Plus, I can attest most other books featuring prehistoric arthropods, such as Paleo Bugs and Bugs!
 Explorer still contain this same error.
 No other inaccuracies immediately jump out at me at this time, but Bonner does her work with careful attention to detail, and I can practically guarantee any other small errors one might find in her books similarly stem from the inevitable march of science.

 Small quibbles aside, I enjoy this book almost as much as Bonner’s others.
 Ultimately, small changes in interpretations of specific fossils don’t do much to change the overall view of the time periods covered in this book, and so When Bugs Were Big, Plants Were Strange, and Tetrapods Stalked the Earth remains highly recommended by me.
 Bonner’s illustrations, whether silly cartoons or serene landscapes, look as lovely here as they do in later books.
 If this one were still widely available, I would certainly recommend it, but as mentioned before, you’re more likely to find the updated compilation book When Fish Got Feet, When Bugs Were Big, and When Dinos Dawned these days anyway.
-If this review as got you intrigued to see more of her work, check out my previous review of When Fish Got Feet, Sharks Got Teeth, and Bugs Began to Swarm, and stay tuned for my eventual review of When Dinos Dawned, Mammals Got Munched, and Pterosaurs Took Flight, or just go straight ahead and buy them anyway, knowing they all get my Dino Dad Stomp of Approval!
+If this review as got you intrigued to see more of her work, check out reviews of When Fish Got Feet, Sharks Got Teeth, and Bugs Began to Swarm & When Dinos Dawned, Mammals Got Munched, and Pterosaurs Took Flight, or just go straight ahead and buy them anyway, knowing they all get my Dino Dad Stomp of Approval!